 For samples showing uniaxial symmetry with respect to a reference axis, the recording of the polarized spectra at normal incidence is the most straightforward way to measure the VLD.
 The two spectra can be obtained by a 90° rotation of either the polarizer or the sample.
 In order to avoid any environmental perturbation in the sample compartment of the spectrometer, the rotation of the polarizer or of the sample can be motorized and controlled directly by the spectrometer computer.

 For the first case (rotation of the polarizer), the same part of the sample is illuminated by the infrared beam to record the parallel and perpendicular spectra.
-This method, however, requires the recording of two reference spectra, one for each polarization direction, since the beamsplitter of FT-IR instruments is polarization sensitive.
+This method, however, requires the recording of two reference spectra, one for each polarization direction, since the beamsplitter of FTIR instruments is polarization sensitive.
 In the second case (rotation of the sample), only one reference spectrum is required but it is important to make sure that the sample is perfectly homogeneous, since different areas could be illuminated as the sample is rotated.
 For both cases, the polarizer should be the last optical element before the sample or the first one after the sample to avoid depolarization by other elements.

-5.5.2 VLD Measurement by Polarization Modulation
+5.5.2 VLD measurement by polarization modulation

 Dichroism measurements using static polarization require the sequential recording of two different spectra to obtain the polarized absorbance parallel and perpendicular to the reference direction.
-However, All and Al are subject to instrumental and sample fluctuations occurring between the two measurements.
+However, All and A1 are subject to instrumental and sample fluctuations occurring between the two measurements.
 This static method of measuring vibrational linear dichroism lacks sensitivity for the determination of small dichroic effects.
-Moreover, the need for the separate collection of the A{\parallel} and A{\perp} spectra increases total measurement time.
-To overcome these drawbacks of the static approach, the polarization modulation technique is used to measure the linear dichroism of oriented samples with high sensitivity.55, 93-97 The sensitivity of this method comes from the fact that the dichroic difference spectrum is measured directly by modulating the polarization of the incident infrared beam at high frequency with a PEM.
-Thus, dichroic difference spectra can be obtained in a few seconds, and the corresponding kinetic measurements can be collected over a short time scale.98-99
+Moreover, the need for the separate collection of the AII and AL spectra increases total measurement time.
+To overcome these drawbacks of the static approach, the polarization modulation technique is used to measure the linear dichroism of oriented samples with high sensitivity.75,66-80 The sensitivity of this method comes from the fact that the dichroic difference spectrum is measured directly by modulating the polarization of the incident infrared beam at high frequency with a PEM.
+Thus, dichroic difference spectra can be obtained in a few seconds, and the corresponding kinetic measurements can be collected over a short time scale.81-82

 The optical setup for VLD is shown in Figure 5.15.
 At the output of the interferometer, the infrared beam presents an intensity modulation at Fourier frequency $f_F = 2v\sigma$, typically between 0.1 to 2 kHz, depending on the IR wavenumber (σ) and the velocity (v) of the interferometer moving mirror.
-The beam is then polarized with a linear polarizer and passes through a PEM-90.
+The beam is then polarized with a linear polarizer and passes through a PEM90.

 Figure 5.15.
 Optical setup for a polarization modulation-based VLD experiment.
-This setup also applies to the VCD experiment, as will be discussed in Section 5.6.3.
-The new Thermo Scientific VCD module is based on use of all reflective and collimated optics, our new patented technology, that significantly improves the VCD performance.
+This setup is also similar to the VCD experiment, as will be discussed in Section 5.6.3.

-The PEM, as described in Section 5.2, consists of an infrared transparent material (zinc selenide, calcium fluoride, or silicon) coupled to piezoelastic drivers, and modulates the polarization of the infrared beam between the parallel and perpendicular polarization states with respect to the reference direction at a fixed frequency $2f{PEM}$ (100 kHz).
+The PEM, as described in Section 5.2, consists of an infrared transparent material (zinc selenide, calcium fluoride, or silicon) coupled to piezo-elastic drivers, and modulates the polarization of the infrared beam between the parallel and perpendicular polarization states with respect to the reference direction at a fixed frequency $2f{\text{PEM}}$ (100 kHz).
 After transmission through the sample, the double-modulated infrared beam is focused with a lens on an infrared detector.